 Written By: Julian Enghauser

-Both songs match the aesthetic of a casual beachside drive, lit by the setting Sun, or by a warm, windy night passing through one’s face as they observe the city lights from up top LA’s mountainous regions.
-These songs are stylistically relaxing odes of straight coolness and cultural style.
-Ice Cube beautifully creates two (of many) iconic West Coast anthems within the hip-hop scene.
+Ice Cube beautifully creates two iconic West Coast anthems within hip-hop.
 Both retain an edge while inviting a sense of peace within.
-Such songs, I believe, felt related to each other through their chilled atmosphere of instrumental funkiness.
-This double feature of hip-hop songs remains a classic, and I would hope to see that as time goes on, this kind of musical title never changes.
+I believe these songs feel related through their chilled atmosphere of instrumental funkiness.
+This double feature of hip-hop songs remains a classic.
+I hope that as time goes on, this kind of musical title never changes.

 Author Media Links: